Wolox/wor-batchifier/README.md

 end
 ```

-You can also include the batchifier just in the controllers you intend to use it in.
+You could also include the batchifier just in the controllers you intend to use it in.

-The final step, is to find any request you wish to perform with smaller chunks of data and utilize the batchifier's methods to divide it into smaller tasks.
+The final step, is to find any request or process you wish to perform with smaller chunks of data and utilize the batchifier's methods to divide it into smaller tasks.

 For example, let's pretend we have an endpoint called bulk_request that communicates with a third API and sends a lot of information to be utilized.